365 Microsoft MFA (Multi Factor Authentication) User Guide

 Process

-1. Log into http://aka.ms/mfasetup with your Office 365 account - it is likely this account is the same one you use to log into your email account.
+1. Log into http://aka.ms/mfasetup with your Work Office 365 / Microsoft account - it is likely this account is the same one you use to log into your email account.

 2. When prompted about more information being required, click Next.